Quick overview

 The tax implications of contractual penalties must also be taken into account when dealing with them.
 In some cases, the question may be whether a contractual penalty or damages are subject to VAT.
 According to recent case law, it depends on the specific nature of the transaction – if a contractual penalty replaces the price of the transaction, it may in certain cases be seen as a transaction for consideration subject to VAT.

 It is important to bear in mind that while a contractual penalty is primarily punitive in nature and is generally not subject to VAT, the situation may be more complex with regard to compensation for damages.
-In practice, we encounter cases where the tax authorities examine whether it is compensation for lost income or actual compensation for damages that would not be subject to VAT.
+Indeed, in practice, we encounter cases where the tax authorities examine whether it is compensation for lost income or actual compensation for damages that would not be subject to VAT.

 Tip for article